 - Low light capability, giving a brighter presentation, even on dark nights.

-- Event capture, which allows you to save the moments leading up to an event, the event itself, and the moments after, so that the camera knows not to record over the good stuff.
+- G-sensor triggered event capture allows you to save the moments leading up to an event, the event itself, and the moments after, so that the camera knows not to record over the good stuff.
 On many cameras, this is an automated feature prompted by shock or motion detection.

-- Photo capture capability, allowing you to take hi-res snapshots on the fly.
+- Photo capture capability allows you to take hi-res snapshots on the fly.

 - Easy plug & record functionality.
 Many dash cams begin recording when you turn on your car and stop when you turn off the ignition, unless you choose a different setting.

 - Universal car mounting.
-Fix the camera’s suction mount to your windshield or dash and plug its power adapter into your 12-volt cigarette lighter.
-This simple set-up makes it easy to swap the camera between cars.
+Fix the camera’s suction mount to your windshield or dash and plug its power adapter into your 12-volt power output.
+This simple set-up makes it easy to swap the camera between cars if you need to.

-Use a dash cam to add a new dimension to your family movies.
+Using battery power, I added one to my kids' ride-on car for fun and it has turned out to be one of their favorite family movies to re-watch.
 With hours of looping video capability, you don’t have to hover over your kids to capture that perfect moment.
-Let them be their own videographers with a wagon-mounted or tree house-mounted cam, and marvel at what they bring back.
+Let them be their own videographers with a wagon-mounted cam and marvel at what they bring back.